 Liquidity is a hugely important concept in investing (and business, generally).2For more information about liquidity in the context of running a business, read Know Thy Numbers’ Installment #4- Cash is King: Cash Gap and Working Capital.
 The need for liquidity is never more urgent than in the case of a financially distressed company; read The Importance of Liquidity in the Capital Structure of a Distressed Company for more information.
 An asset is liquid when it can be sold for cash quickly without a discount.
 Cash is, by definition, the most liquid asset of all.
 A piece of real estate or a minority equity interest in a privately owned company are, in contrast, generally illiquid as compared to publicly traded securities.
 Liquidity risk, in the context of investing, is the risk that an asset will be less liquid than an investor would like when the investor seeks to sell it.

 Jonathan Friedland is not an investment advisor.
 He holds no relevant licenses, nor does he have formal education in the area of investing.
-He is, however, an avid and reasonably successful investor who doesn’t leave his basement very much, has few other hobbies, and is passionate about financial literacy.
+He is, however, an avid and reasonably successful investor in both private and public companies who has few other hobbies, a day job that has forced him to learn some of the same skillsets that some financial advisors have, and who is passionate about financial literacy.
 This article, like all articles published by Financial Poise, is subject to these legal disclaimers.
-This series draws on information that is publicly available at investor.gov and other websites owned by the US federal government.
+This series draws in part on information that is publicly available at investor.gov and other websites owned by the U.S. federal government.

 ©2022.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.